thewmh/wizardunicorn.ninja/frontend-masters/react/introduction-next-js.md

 {% endhighlight %}

 But what is all that stuff?!
 First, we're importing a preset which is a starting point for our theme.
-For the theme object, there is a specific set of properties that should be there and immediately inside of that object, we are spreading out the 'roboto' preset.
+For the theme object, there is a specific set of properties that should be there and immediately inside of that object, we are spreading out the `roboto` preset.
 Then at `containers`, the nested objects `card` & `page` are basically CSS components (called variants in Theme UI) that can be added to any component that you want.
-You can use theme-based values for properties; like 'muted', that is not a color in CSS, but is defined in the 'roboto' theme preset.
+You can use theme-based values for properties; like 'muted', that is not a color in CSS, but is defined in the `roboto` theme preset.
 And then the `styles` object will be used to style things globally.
 To really see what is happening with the theme and what it is, add a `console.log` statement in the file: `console.log(theme)` then add it to the (entire) site, in `_app.jsx`, update that file code to:

 {% highlight javascript %}